Articles

 Assignment & Subletting

-Describes the conditions under which the tenant may assign or sublet the premises, including the requirements for landlord consent, the extent of the landlord’s discretion to consent, the landlord’s right to recapture the space and/or terminate the lease and the provisions for sharing any sub-lease profits.
+Describes the conditions under which the tenant may assign or sublet the premises, including the requirements for landlord consent, the landlord’s right to recapture the space and/or terminate the lease and the provisions for sharing any sub-lease profits.

 Base Rent

 Indicates the schedule of current and future rent payments due under the lease.
-Base rent is stated as an annual and monthly total, as well as the annual and monthly rate per square foot.
+Base rent is stated as an annual and monthly total, as well as the annual rate per square foot .

 Base Year/Expense Stop